LightSaver Helps Supply Drinking Water

 The Outreach Program, a non-profit that primarily provides meals and more for those in need, has made it a part of their mission to bring clean water to those most in need.

-Through continuous innovation, The Outreach Program has found much success reaching those in need.
+Through continuous innovation, The Outreach Program has found much success in reaching those in need.

 The idea began after debating whether the same technology that purifies swimming pool water could be scaled down to help those in need of clean drinking water.